PDP-6: Architecture

 Addressing remained 18-bit, as in earlier DEC machines, allowing for a 256 kword main memory, about 1 MB in modern terms.
 Memory was implemented using magnetic cores; a typical system included 32,768 words (equivalent to 144 kB on modern machines).
 The use of a 36-bit word allowed two 18-bit addresses to be stored in a single memory location; this made it suited to the storage of a cons, a widely used structure in the Lisp language, meaning the PDP-6 could store a cons in a single word and read and write one in a single operation.

 The instruction set architecture could be categorized as "one-and-a-half address".
 The opcode was stored in the most significant bits of the 36-bit word, using 9 bits.
 The next four bits indicate which of sixteen registers to apply the instruction to.
 The last 18 bits indicated an address.
 Thus, a typical instruction might be "add the value in memory location 1234 to the value in register 4".
 Thus the format contains one-and-a-half addresses, the half being the register.

 This left another five bits in the instruction word, bits 13 through 17.
 Bit 13 indicated the address was indirect; instead of the value stored in address 1234 being added to the selected register, the value in 1234 was interpreted as another address, the value in that location used.
 For instance, if the value in 1234 is 2345, the resulting instruction would add the value in 2345 to register 4.
 This sort of access pattern was common as it allowed tables to be scanned over using a single instruction and then changing the value in memory to point to another location.
-The remaining four bits offered a similar functionality by selecting a second register as an index register, allowing memory to be stepped through by changing the value in the register rather than in main memory, which is generally faster.
+The remaining four bits offered a similar functionality by selecting a second register as an index register, allowing memory to be stepped through by changing the value in the fast register rather than in slower main memory.

 The registers in the PDP-6 were simply the first 16 memory locations of main memory.
 Most, if not all, PDP-6 systems were equipped with the optional Type 162 "Fast Memory", which constructed these 16 memory locations from discrete-transistor flip-flops.
 These operated four times as fast as the core memory.